Category Archives: Poetry

 You don’t know me, and I don’t know you.
 You don’t know one thing about me.
 I come from the projects you see.
 Yet all you see is bright white, so you see easy, but my life has never been easy or bright.
 I get you, but you don’t get me because you’re too busy making your assumptions about what white is supposed to be.

-I’m not even white; remember, I’m a Syrian Jew.
-I’m brown like you, but you don’t see brown at all; all you see is a Jew.
+I’m not even white; remember, I’m half Syrian Jew.
+I’m half-brown, but I’m not brown enough for you, because all you can see is that I’m a Jew.
 And FYI, plenty of Jews aren’t white, but you don’t see that either.
 You’re as bad as those KKK whities who think every Jew is a tighty colonial miser.

 And I don’t live in Israel, okay?
 I’m a hard-working, tax-paying citizen of the U.S. of A.

-I speak so nice because that mother of mine was afraid that if her rich boyfriend found out that I spoke like I was poor, he’d slam our faces flat against the wrong side of the money door.
-So, she sent me—her persuasive parrot carrot—to charm school to learn diction at night.
+I speak so nice because my teenage mother was afraid that if her rich boyfriend found out that we were gutter girls on top of being poor, he’d slam our faces flat against the wrong side of the money door.
+So, she sent me, her awkward black sheep, to charm school to learn diction at night.
 So, yeah, I learned to speak nice, alright, but don’t F with me because the projects, the rats, and the mice will seep right out of me, and I’ll give you one stark-crazy hell of a fight.

 Growing up, my little body lacked food, and it was full of worms, but I’m not telling you this to make you squirm.
 I’m just trying to help you to see that you don’t know anything about me.
 All you see is white; you don’t see my trials, my tribulations, and my messed-up strife.
-I’ve been jumping through hoops to prove myself to white people my whole miserable life.
+Like you, I’ve been jumping through hoops to prove myself to white people my entire life.

 I get you, but you don’t get me; you’ve got no clue.
 You think I’m fancy pants, but oh no, I’m not, not with the crazy shit that I’ve been through.
 So, take another look because sometimes what you see isn’t what you get, and what you think you get about white isn’t always true.